jnhthomp/ClassNotes/React/Course/15-BuildingCustomReactHooks.md

 ```

 Now in our code we are making a configurable request, and the response will get saved to an object
+Since we are passing in the new value to be added via this `requestConfig.body` key we can remove the `taskText` variable in `sendRequest`
 We check the `.ok` value of that object which is expected to be returned by the server to tell us if our request was successful or not
 If not we create an error object which will throw us into the `catch` block
 If there is no error we save the data from the response and convert it from a json object to a javascript object